QuickScreen is a very thorough online dyslexia test for adults aged 17+.

 - If you are a student, don’t forget to take your report to Student Support Services to arrange access for appropriate assessment and support.

-- If you are working or seeking employment you can provide your employer with your report together with the recommendations and request appropriate adjustments and support to be considered.
+- The QuickScreen dyslexia test for adults report can be provided to your employer with the recommendations and request appropriate adjustments and support to be considered.

-We welcome your feedback and reviews on the test and the results.
+We welcome your feedback and reviews on our dyslexia test for adults.
 Please get in touch with the QS Dyslexia Team by email or phone.